Can I Hire a Mobile, AL Attorney If Hurt by a Drug or Medical Device?

 Metal-on-Metal Hip Replacements

 Dangerous pharmaceutical products and medical devices pose a real threat to consumers.
 A number of drugs and medical devices brought to market have been recalled or taken off the shelf in recent years due to safety concerns.
 When any drug or medical device leads to injury or illness, pharmaceutical companies and manufacturers need to be held responsible.

 “What drugs and medical devices could lead to injuries?”

 If you think you’ve been harmed by a drug or medical device, contact us for a free case evaluation.
-At Braswell Murphy, we have a background in medical cases and regularly consult with experts.
+At Braswell Murphy, LLC, we have a background in medical cases and regularly consult with experts.
 We’ll review your medical records and determine the best legal strategy for your case.

 Hernia mesh products are used to repair hernias, or tears, in the abdominal wall.
 Some of these products are failing at a very high rate.
 Failures can cause severe pain, organ damage, infection and death.
 They often require revision surgeries to remove the mesh patch.

 IVC filters are small wire devices placed in patients to help with blood clots.
 Retrievable IVC filters began being used in 2003.
 Unfortunately, many of these filters can move inside the body or break apart and lead to serious injuries or death.
 A scan is often needed to determine whether an IVC filter has moved or broke as you may not experience any symptoms until it is too late.
 We can assist you in having a scan completed.